metonym/svelte-visibility-change/README.md

 <!-- REPO_URL -->

-Use this utility component to declaratively listen to browser page visibility changes.
+Use this utility component and action to listen to browser page visibility changes.

-The visibility state of a page can either be "visible" or "hidden."
+The visibility state of a page can either be `visible` or `hidden`.

 **Use cases**